rwfleming/qr-generator/README.md

 To use the script, you need to pass three mandatory arguments:
 1. The URL to encode in the QR code.
-2. A two-digit number to display in the center of the QR code.
+2. A one or two-digit number to display in the center of the QR code.
 3. A location identifier for the filename of the saved QR code.

 Additionally, there are two optional arguments for customization: